 Applicants are required to be enrolled in a Temple graduate degree program both at the time of application submission and the following fall semester (the award period).
 Applicants must identify a faculty mentor prior to application submission.
 The faculty mentor should be available to provide guidance throughout the award period and will be required to sign off on the final report/deliverable.
 Applicants from non-STEM majors are especially encouraged to apply.

-The award consists of $3,000 to the awardee and $500 to the faculty mentor.
+The award consists of $3,000 to the awardee.
 Half of the award will be issued at project start and half at project completion upon submission of required documents.
-One award will be given every year during the spring semester to support summer/fall research.
+One award will be given every year during the spring semester to support summer/fall/spring research.
 Project funds may be applied to the following activities: Materials or products required to implement the project; Professional work, installation, or design; Research and testing or monitoring equipment; Student wages.

 Expectations of Award Recipient

 - Progress Report: The Office of Sustainability will meet with the award recipient throughout the award period to discuss project milestones.
 The award recipient will be required to meet project milestones and deadlines, which will be outlined in the award agreement.
-The award recipient must submit a detailed progress report at the end of the 2016 summer semester.
+The award recipient must submit a detailed progress report at the end of the summer semester, or if the research begins in the fall, by the end of the fall semester.

 - Participation in Campus Sustainability Week: During the fall semester of the award period, the award recipient must participate in Campus Sustainability Week with either an educational presentation or demonstration.